Zoneam/code-refactoring/readme.md

-     Changed seo class to seoSpan to make more meaningful Changed div to nav which is semantic element for navigation bar Added class navItems to nav bar items to make it shorter in css and give it a meaning
+     Changed seo class to seoSpan to make more meaningful Changed div to nav which is semantic element for navigation bar Added class navItems to nav bar items to make it shorter in css and give it a meaning Added flexbox for header to make it more responsive Changed ul for nav bar to flex so I can arange them as shown in example Removed div for hero image and added figcaption tag so we can have alt text, removed hero class from css